helm/helm/docs/charts.md

 ```

 Charts at a higher level have access to all of the variables defined
 beneath.
-So the wordpress chart can access `.mysql.password`.
-But lower
+So the wordpress chart can access the MySQL password as
-level charts cannot access things in parent charts, so MySQL will not be
+`.Values.mysql.password`.
+But lower level charts cannot access things in
-able to access the `title` property.
-Nor, for that matter, can it access
+parent charts, so MySQL will not be able to access the `title` property.
+Nor,
-`.apache.port`.
+for that matter, can it access `apache.port`.

 Values are namespaced, but namespaces are pruned.
 So for the Wordpress
-chart, it can access the MySQL password field as `.mysql.password`.
+chart, it can access the MySQL password field as `.Values.mysql.password`.
 But
 for the MySQL chart, the scope of the values has been reduced and the
 namespace prefix removed, so it will see the password field simply as
-`.password`.
+`.Values.password`.

 #### Global Values